jrswab/Unfollow-Twitter-Users/README.md

   * no need to prefix with '@'

 **To Do:**
 1. Allow users to load usernames from a text file.
+(May end up being via extension only)
+2. Have the Chrome extension pop up with options instead of using window.prompt.

 **Done:**
 1. ~~Send alert message when finished.~~